DavidShears/LogParser/README.md

 If not passed then the referenced file type is included

+* --notemp used to exclude any files in a folder /cache/

+If not passed then the files are included

 * --highlight=Y Sets the URL field to orange if it includes a substring defined in suspecturls.js , only valid in IIS log mode.

 If not passed then defaults to N

-An example call using all the above would be: node app.js --log=IIS --mode=summurl --bot=exclude --internal=N --blocked=N --noimages --nojs --nocss --highlight=Y
+An example call using all the above would be: node app.js --log=IIS --mode=summurl --bot=exclude --internal=N --blocked=N --noimages --nojs --nocss --notemp --highlight=Y

 ### Browser Interface